 Kidney disease, eye and sight conditions, hip dysplasia and epilepsy are just a handful of diseases that affect a large number of dog breeds (potentially all of them at different levels).
 This means, that unless you can be certain that neither parent is a carrier (which is harder to trace in crossed dogs); there is still a strong chance that their puppies may suffer from inherited health issues in the future.

 Another complication that can arise from cross breeding is the creation of brand new health problems.
 For example, many of the breeds we know today have been bred to look a certain way (e.g. have shorter snouts, to be smaller in size, etc.) However, whilst these altered appearances may improve their appeal to prospective pet owners; trying to shrink all or parts of their body can cause health issues.
-These range from breathing and heart problems, to spacing issues with their organs, to reduced life expectancy and poor quality of life.
+These range from breathing and heart problems to spacing issues with their organs, to reduced life expectancy and poor quality of life.
 Simply because they were never intended to be built that way, problems may occur after generations of excessively breeding for a trait.

 On a positive note though – whilst it can be hard to trace the genetic history of cross breeds; their genetic diversity has been firmly linked to stronger and improved immune systems, as well as greater physical and mental health when compared to purebreds dogs.

-Summary on Crossbred Dogs
+Summary of Crossbred Dogs

-This is a truly complicated debate, as on the one hand you could argue that we have been cross breeding dogs for centuries, with little to no ill effect.
-In fact, many of the breeds we consider to be purebreds today, were originally conceived by combining two, three or even four different breeds of dog over a period of many generations (as owners aimed at creating better herding or hunting dogs).
+This is a truly complicated debate, as on the one hand, you could argue that we have been cross-breeding dogs for centuries, with little to no ill effect.
+In fact, many of the breeds we consider to be purebreds today were originally conceived by combining two, three or even four different breeds of dog over a period of many generations (as owners aimed at creating better herding or hunting dogs).
 As such, what we are doing today is not all that different to what has been done in the past.

 Yet there are risks to cross breeding, especially when it comes to pairing breeds of different sizes.
 Not only can differing sizes cause birthing complications for the mother; your inability to trace their genetic history can make it harder for you to prevent and eliminate potential congenital issues.
 Knowing all of this, the question you really need to ask yourself, isn’t so much “is it safe to cross breed dogs?”, but rather “can dog breeders ensure that they crossbreed dogs responsibly?”